Bounding the tripartite-circle crossing number of complete tripartite graphs: Tools for counting the number of crossings

-\subsubsection{Total Crossing Count}
+\subsubsection{Total crossing count}

-The number of crossings in a good tripartite-circle drawing of the complete tripartite graph $K_{m,n,p}$ can be found by counting the crossings in the three different, good bipartite-circle drawings of $K_{m,n}$, $K_{m,p}$ and $K_{n,p}$, along with crossings involving all three circles.
-We count all these crossings in the following theorem.

-A \emph{cyclic assignment} of \textsc{(a,b,c)} to \textsc{(m,n,p)} is one triple of the following set $\mathfrak t:= \{\textsc{(m,n,p)}, \textsc{(n,p,m)}, \textsc{(p,m,n)}\}$, with the number of vertices on the circles \textsc{a, b}, and \textsc{c} denoted by $a,~b$, and $c$, respectively. \begin{theorem} The number of crossings in a good tripartite-circle drawing of~ $K_{m,n,p}$ is given by
+The number of crossings in a simple tripartite-circle drawing of $K_{m,n,p}$ can be found by counting the crossings in the three different, simple bipartite-circle drawings of $K_{m,n}$, $K_{m,p}$ and $K_{n,p}$, along with crossings involving all three circles.
+Therefore, we say a \emph{cyclic assignment} of \mysc{(a,b,c)} to \mysc{(m,n,p)} is one triple in the set $\mathfrak t:= \{\mysc{(m,n,p)}, \mysc{(n,p,m)}, \mysc{(p,m,n)}\}$, with the number of vertices on the circles \mysc{a, b}, and \mysc{c} denoted by $a,~b$, and $c$, respectively. \begin{theorem} The number of crossings in a simple tripartite-circle drawing of~ $K_{m,n,p}$ is given by

 \end{theorem}

 \begin{proof} The monochromatic crossings are counted by the first expressions in the brackets using \cref{eq:MonoCrossings}.
 The second expression corresponds to the bichromatic crossings using \cref{yilemma1}. \end{proof}